Rest for the Weary

 A. God is Lord of heaven and earth.

 Notice that Jesus first addresses his Father as “Lord of heaven and earth.”
-This reminds us of how great and awesome God is.
+This reminds us how great and awesome God is.
 God is sovereign over all things.
 He knows all things.
 There is nothing in heaven or earth that lies outside his gracious power.
 He is in control of the whole universe.
 You might wonder if such an awesome and mighty being would have anything to do with human beings, whether he would even notice us down here on this third rock from the sun.
-And yet he not only notices us: he speaks to us; he teaches us; he reveals to us things that are hidden from us.
+And yet he not only notices us: he speaks to us; he teaches us; he reveals to us things that are otherwise hidden from us.

 B. God has hidden these things from the wise and learned.